Ahmed-Abuanda/ahmed-bshg-case-study/README.md

   >
   > The arrangement of the items on the shelves is balanced, with the picture frame on the top shelf, the bear figurine and log on the lower shelf, and the vase of flowers completing the ensemble.
 The combination of natural wood, metal, and floral elements creates a cozy and inviting display.

 - **Storage:** For each image we store a JSON document with `parent_asin`, `variant`, the Nova-generated `description`, and an `embedding` field.
-Documents are written to the image OpenSearch index in the same way as text (e.g. bulk indexing with chunking).
+Documents are written to the image OpenSearch index in the same way as text, for example bulk indexing with chunking.
-- **Embedding:** The image description text is embedded with the **Amazon Titan Embed Text v2** model (same as text), so image and text data live in a shared embedding space and can be queried with the same semantic search setup.
+- **Embedding:** The image description text is embedded with the **Amazon Titan Embed Text v2** model, the same as for text, so image and text data live in a shared embedding space and can be queried with the same semantic search setup.

 #### Video Data